ankitbabuwaan9-design/codealpha-task1/README.md

 # 🎮 Hangman Game

-A simple console-based Hangman Game developed in Python as part of the **CodeAlpha Python Programming Internship**.
+A simple and interactive **Console-Based Hangman Game** developed using **Python**.
+This project was created as part of the **CodeAlpha Python Programming Internship**.

-This project follows the internship instructions by using a **predefined list of words**. **No API, database, or file handling is used.**
+The game randomly selects a word from a predefined list, and the player has to guess the word one letter at a time before running out of lives.

+> **Note:** This project uses only Python built-in modules (`random` and `os`).
+No API, file handling, database, or external libraries are used.

 ---